How to Become a Counselor in Wisconsin

 Examinations

-LPC licensure in Wisconsin requires a passing score on the Wisconsin Statutes and Rules Examination and the National Counselor Examination for Licensure and Certification, the National Clinical Mental Health Counseling Exam or the Certified Rehabilitation Counselor Exam.
+LPC licensure in Wisconsin requires a passing score on the Wisconsin Statutes and Rules Examination and one of the follow: the National Counselor Examination for Licensure and Certification, the National Clinical Mental Health Counseling Exam, or the Certified Rehabilitation Counselor Exam.

 National Counselor Examination for Licensure and Certification (NCE)